What is the difference between an accountant and a bookkeeper?

 Other than the level of expertise, there are rules and regulations that determine what a bookkeeper or an accountant can do.
 Though the difference in areas of expertise sometimes overlap and it's up to the entrepreneur to tell when they need the services of either.
 It's not cost-effective to hire an expensive accountant to handle what a bookkeeper can comfortably do at a much less price.

 A bookkeeper is also limited by licensing which a Certified Public Accountant has for the issuing of audited statements.
-Companies need these commissioned documents to fulfill regulation for permits and licenses or when dealing with other financial institutions such as banks.
+Companies need these commissioned documents to fulfill regulations for permits and licenses or when dealing with other financial institutions such as banks.

 When to Hire Either a Bookkeeper vs. Accountant?